SawyerPaeth/Expert-Finder-Team-511-CS361-F20/README.md

 # ExpertFinder

-The Expert Finder App was designed to connect Oregon State University students with experts in a wide variety of subjects.
-Perhaps you have been trying to learn a new web framework but you feel that your progress has stalled.
-With the Expert Finder App you could find and connect with someone who is willing to mentor you in that discipline.
+The ExpertFinder app was designed to connect Oregon State University students with experts in a wide variety of subjects who are willing to provide mentorship and knowledge.
+Perhaps there is a student out there trying to learn a new web framework but their progress has stalled.
+With ExpertFinder they could search for an expert in that particular framework, connect with them through the app and get help furthering their studies in that framework.

 ## Features
 - Sign up and create a profile to start your search for an expert